2021 Toronto Blue Jays

 Opening Day took place on April 1st at New Yankee Stadium.
 The Jays received a solid performance from Ryu, who gave up only solidly hit ball, a homer by Gary Sanchez; unfortunately, Gleyber Torres had reached base in front of him by dropping a single into the outfield after being completely jammed.
 But the Jays managed to score twice against Gerrit Cole, and a committee of relievers managed to take the game into extra innings in spite of a few close calls.
 In the 10th, Grichuk drove in pinch-runner Jonathan Davis with a lead-off double, and Julian Merryweather closed things down by striking out the side on just 10 pitches to nail down a 3-2 win.
 They went 3-3 on their first road trip before the home opener in Dunedin on April 8th.
 The pitching, and especially the relief pitching, had generally been good, but the hitters were in a collective slump, collecting very few walks and doubles, while all of their homers seem to come with the bases empty.
 They lost the home opener, 7-5, in 11 innings, to fall below .500 for the first time.
 Things got even bleaker the next day as the Jays had to place Borucki and Hernandez on the COVID-19 list, Hernandez because of a close contact with an infected person from outside the organization, and Borucki because of an adverse reaction to the vaccine.
 Simultaneously, Chatwood was placed on the injured list with triceps inflammation, and during that day's game, a 7-1 loss to the Angels, Gurriel left after three innings because he was also having a negative reaction to the vaccine.
 As a result, two players made their debut in that day's game, OF Josh Palacios and P Ty Tice.
 The Jays' dormant bats finally came alive the following day as they exploded for a seven-run 2nd inning as part of a 15-1 romp over the Angels.
 They finished April exactly at .500, with a record of 12-12, with Hernandez and Springer having finally returned from their long absences.
 Guerrero was clearly their best player during the month, with an OBP around .500 and the first three-homer game of his career, while C Jansen ended the month on a dreadful 0 for 34 skein.

 The Blue Jays seemed to be on the verge of taking off in early May as they climbed to six games over .500 after a successful road trip that included a season sweep of all six games they played against the Atlanta Braves.
 They then started a final homestand in Dunedin, and that is when things went wrong.
 They fell back to .500 on May 24th after losing six straight to the Boston Red Sox and Tampa Bay Rays.
 The streak included two games in which they blew 9th-inning leads, and two more which they lost in extra innings, as the bullpen, that had been excellent in the first six weeks in spite of a constant turnover in personnel caused by injuries, completely imploded.
-Still, Guerrero was continuing on his torrid streak, as he was tied for the major league lead with 15 homers, while Hernandez, hitting behind him, was driving in runs constantly and Semien proved to be an excellent leadoff hitter.
+Still, Guerrero was continuing on his torrid streak, as he was tied for the major league lead with 15 homers, while Hernandez, hitting behind him, was driving in runs constantly and Semien proved to be an excellent leadoff hitter, being named the American League's Player of the Month for May.
 This explained why they could take so many leads late into games - only for the bullpen to blow them.
 As they left Dunedin for the final time, they announced that they were calling up top pitching prospect Alek Manoah, whose dominant AAA stats at that point would not have looked out of place next to Jacob deGrom's name.
+Manoah turned out to be the real deal, and the Jays had a great five-man rotation until Matz had to go on the injured list because of COVID-19.
+The bullpen continued to have regular blow-ups, usually characterized by pitchers like Chatwood or Thornton completely losing the ability to throw strikes for a spell.
+The Jays hit a low point when they fell to 33-35 on June 18th.

 Awards and Honors